bradsec/pilfx/README.md

 ```terminal
 git clone https://github.com/bradsec/pilfx
 ```
-2. Place original images into the `src` directory within the newly created pilfx directory.
-New images will be created in `dst` directory.
-These default locations can be changes using the -s and -d arguments.
+2. Place original images into the `src` directory within the cloned pilfx directory.

+Note: Newly generated images will be saved in the `dst` directory.
+**The src and dst locations can be changes using the -s and -d arguments.**

 3. Run the command `python3 pilfx.py (options)` as per examples shown below.

 ## Color Palettes
 A list of pre-defined color palettes can be found in `color_palettes.py`.
-Additional palettes can be added you can then use by the name with `--set_colors "palettename"`
+Additional palettes can be added.
+Color palette are used the set colors arguments `--set_colors "palettename"`

+Colors can also be set manually.
+Colors must be in HEX format example for red, white and black: `--set_colors "#ff0000,#ffffff,#000000"`

+To make a color transparent in the end image for png files only use `--set_trans_color`
+Example black transparet `--set_trans_color "#000000"`

+*For detailed photos this works best when you have reduced and set the colors in the image.*

 ## Command-line Usage